IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * Assess areas where the IETF community needs to document its consensus, e.g., expectations about community involvement in NOC or tools efforts.

-# 2-Year or 3-Year Assessment
+# Three-Year Assessment

 The LLC, with the involvement of the community, shall conduct and complete an assessment of the structure, processes, and operation of the IASA and LLC.
-This should be presented to the community after a period of two or three years of operation, such as at IETF 113 in March 2022 or IETF 114 in July 2022.
+This should be presented to the community after a period of roughly three years of operation.
 The assessment may potentially include recommendations for improvements or changes in the IASA and/or LLC.

 # Acknowledgments